How to Trade Sugar CFDs

 • Click New Order to open an order window, where you can choose the size of the contract and click ‘Buy’ or ‘Sell’ to create your position

-Trade Commodities with Admirals
+Trade Commodities with Admiral Markets

 With a Trade.MT5 account, you can trade CFDs on sugar, crude oil, gold, silver and many other popular commodities.
 Click the banner below to open an account today: